Xilinx/Vitis_Libraries/docs/src/guide/sort/merge_sort.rst

 The algorithm works in software as follows:

-1.Divide the unsorted list into n sublists, each containing 1 element (a list of 1 element is considered sorted).
+1.Divide the unsorted list into N sublists, each containing 1 element (a list of 1 element is considered sorted).

 2.Repeatedly merge sublists to produce new sorted sublists until there is only 1 sublist remaining.
 This will be the sorted list.